All Episodes

 Right.

-And so what the cowbird has to do, since it has no support while it's sitting on a nest, is it lays its nest in another bird's nest and lets that bird take care of its offspring.
+And so what the cowbird has to do, since it has no support while it's sitting on a nest, is it lays its nest in another bird's nest and lets that bird take care of its offspring, very often at the cost of life to those other birds, because the cowbird hatches faster, grows bigger, eats more, and very often this hosting bird loses its own offspring because it's raising the cowbird offspring.

-Well I I just I see it paralleling uh you know the same situations that the birds that reproduce the the fastest and the and get the support do so at the expense of the hardworking birds that take care of each other.
+Well, I just see it paralleling the same situations that the birds that reproduce the fastest and get the support do so at the expense of the hardworking birds that take care of each other.

-And if you put one crazy dog in there, that entire pack can turn vicious and kill her.
+You can take a pack of totally domestic, wonderful, loving dogs, and if you put one crazy dog in there, that entire pack can turn vicious and killer.

-It it just takes one you know aggressive animal to to trigger this vicious attack within the entire pack.
+It just takes one aggressive animal to trigger this vicious attack within the entire pack.

-Um one of the things that that when you were talking a minute ago that that I had to chuckle about about the uh uh if if you have a city that's that's run by a party for a long time and they have riant riots, they ought to be disqualified from the solution.
+One of the things that when you were talking a minute ago that I had to chuckle about about the If you have a city that's run by a party for a long time and they have riots, they ought to be disqualified from the solution.

 Right.